Information decomposition in complex systems via machine learning: Discussion

 A growing body of literature focuses on a fundamentally different route to decompose the information contained in multiple random variables $\{X_i\}$ about a relevant random variable $Y$; that alternative route is partial information decomposition (PID) \cite{williams2010PID,gutknecht2021bits}.
 Although there is no consensus on how to achieve PID in practice, its goal is to account for the mutual information between $\{X_i\}$ and $Y$ in terms of subsets of $\{X_i\}$, by analogy to set theory~\citep{kolchinsky2022PID}.
 PID allocates information to the input variables in their entirety, whereas the distributed IB selects partial entropy from the input variables in the form of lossy compression schemes, with one scheme per variable.
-While PID has been proposed as an information theoretic route to study complex systems~\cite{varley2022emergence} and quantify complexity~\cite{ehrlich2022partial}, the super-exponential growth of PID terms renders the methodology rather impractical.
-There are $5\times 10^{22}$ PID terms for a Boolean circuit with 8 inputs~\cite{williams2010PID} and the number of terms for the simple 10 input circuit from Fig.~\ref{fig:circuit} is not known~\cite{gutknecht2021bits}.
+While PID has been proposed as an information theoretic route to study complex systems~\cite{varley2022emergence} and quantify complexity~\cite{ehrlich2022partial}, the super-exponential growth of PID terms renders the methodology somewhat impractical unless ``coarse-grained'' metrics are used~\cite{timme2014SynRedReview,rosas2019Oinfo}.
+There are $5\times 10^{22}$ PID terms for a Boolean circuit with 8 inputs~\cite{williams2010PID} and the number of terms for the 10-input circuit from Fig.~\ref{fig:circuit} is not known~\cite{gutknecht2021bits}.
 By contrast, the distributed IB offers a pragmatic route to the decomposition of information in a complex system: it is amenable to machine learning and data, and can readily process one hundred (continuous) input variables as in the amorphous plasticity experiments.
+Although the distributed IB navigates a different space of information terms than those induced by PID, it may prove fruitful to employ the former as a means to focus on the most significant terms of the latter.